-Throughout the year, on a continuous basis, programs and activities are held at A-State to educated and raise awareness of safety issues, including alcohol, drugs, domestic violence, sexual harassment and sexual abuse.
+Throughout the year, on a continuous basis, programs and activities are held at A-State to educated and raise awareness of safety issues, including alcohol, drugs, domestic violence, dating violence, stalking, sexual harassment and sexual abuse.
 The list below is not all inclusive, but gives some of the programs and activities at A-State.